ActiveZ/scrap-py/quotes/quotes.md

-**Quote:**â€œThe world as we have created it is a process of our thinking.
-It cannot be changed without changing our thinking.â€
+**Quote:**“The world as we have created it is a process of our thinking.
+It cannot be changed without changing our thinking.”
-Auteur:Albert Einstein
-Tags:change,deep-thoughts,thinking,world
+Auteur:Marilyn Monroe
+Tags:friends,heartbreak,inspirational,life,love,sisters

-**Quote:**â€œIt is our choices, Harry, that show what we truly are, far more than our abilities.â€ Auteur:J.K.
+**Quote:**“It is our choices, Harry, that show what we truly are, far more than our abilities.”
+Auteur:J.K.
 Rowling
-Tags:abilities,choices
+Tags:courage,friends

-**Quote:**â€œThere are only two ways to live your life.
+**Quote:**“There are only two ways to live your life.
 One is as though nothing is a miracle.
-The other is as though everything is a miracle.â€
+The other is as though everything is a miracle.”
 Auteur:Albert Einstein
-Tags:inspirational,life,live,miracle,miracles
+Tags:simplicity,understand

-**Quote:**â€œThe person, be it gentleman or lady, who has not pleasure in a good novel, must be intolerably stupid.â€ Auteur:Jane Austen
+**Quote:**“The person, be it gentleman or lady, who has not pleasure in a good novel, must be intolerably stupid.”
-Tags:aliteracy,books,classic,humor
+Auteur:Bob Marley
+Tags:love

-**Quote:**â€œImperfection is beauty, madness is genius and it's better to be absolutely ridiculous than absolutely boring.â€ Auteur:Marilyn Monroe
+**Quote:**“Imperfection is beauty, madness is genius and it's better to be absolutely ridiculous than absolutely boring.”
-Tags:be-yourself,inspirational
+Auteur:Dr. Seuss
+Tags:fantasy

-**Quote:**â€œTry not to become a man of success.
-Rather become a man of value.â€ Auteur:Albert Einstein
+**Quote:**“Try not to become a man of success.
+Rather become a man of value.”
-Tags:adulthood,success,value
+Auteur:Douglas Adams
+Tags:life,navigation

-**Quote:**â€œIt is better to be hated for what you are than to be loved for what you are not.â€ Auteur:AndrÃ© Gide
+**Quote:**“It is better to be hated for what you are than to be loved for what you are not.”
-Tags:life,love
+Auteur:Elie Wiesel
+Tags:activism,apathy,hate,indifference,inspirational,love,opposite,philosophy

-**Quote:**â€œI have not failed.
-I've just found 10,000 ways that won't work.â€ Auteur:Thomas A. Edison Tags:edison,failure,inspirational,paraphrased
+**Quote:**“I have not failed.
+I've just found 10,000 ways that won't work.”
+Auteur:Friedrich Nietzsche
+Tags:friendship,lack-of-friendship,lack-of-love,love,marriage,unhappy-marriage

-**Quote:**â€œA woman is like a tea bag; you never know how strong it is until it's in hot water.â€ Auteur:Eleanor Roosevelt Tags:misattributed-eleanor-roosevelt
+**Quote:**“A woman is like a tea bag; you never know how strong it is until it's in hot water.”
+Auteur:Mark Twain
+Tags:books,contentment,friends,friendship,life

-**Quote:**â€œA day without sunshine is like, you know, night.â€ Auteur:Steve Martin
+**Quote:**“A day without sunshine is like, you know, night.”
-Tags:humor,obvious,simile
+Auteur:Allen Saunders
+Tags:fate,life,misattributed-john-lennon,planning,plans